aerospike/aerospike-client-c/examples/README.md

 such record, in this case a single record.

+### topk

+	as_query_order_by()
+	as_query_top_k()
+	aerospike_query_foreach()

+This example demonstrates Top-K queries: `ORDER BY <bin> LIMIT k`.
+It writes a batch of records with an integer "score" bin and a string "name" bin, then runs two foreground queries - one ordering by score in descending order, and one ordering by name in ascending, case-insensitive order - each limited to the top 5 results, showing that the callback receives records already fully sorted and truncated by the client/server, without the caller doing any of its own sorting.

 ## Scan Examples

 These examples each use multiple records to demonstrate particular API calls.